aukedejong/esphome-hamulight/README.md

 ### Dim message

-The remotes usss a circlular touch button to dim the light.
+The remotes uses a circlular touch button to dim the light.
 The dim signal is build up of 5 parts.

 > [prefix] [dim data] [glue] [prefix] [dim data]